diptamay/auction-lib/README.md

 # Online auction bid library - using Scala and sbt #

-A backend library for auction house for their online auction system so it supports the following operations (assume that we have a in memory key-value store lib and a unique id generator available)
+A backend library for auction house for their online auction system so it supports the following operations (assuming that we have a in memory key-value store lib and a unique id generator available)

 * Auctioneer adds an item that can be auctioned.
 An item has a unique name and reserved price